-Here are some helpful actions you can take to prepare for an emergency situation.
+Here are some helpful hints to help you prepare for an emergency situation:

 - Decide how you will stay in touch with family and friends during or after an emergency